SabienNguyen/Poke-scraper/README.md

 ## Poke-scraper
 Poke-scraper is a tool that allows users to collect data on pokemon from the pokemondb database!
+Can be useful for anyone searching for an easy way to view stats of pokemon filtered by pokemon type.
+Can be great for putting together your pokemon team or collecting data for analytics.
 ## What it does
 Scans the pokemondb database webpage to collect the pokemon id, name and stats and collects it all into a csv format.
 This tool also allows for filtering based off of pokemon type.
 ## How it works